-Welcome to Indian Queens School - 'Where Learning Counts and Everyone Matters'
+Welcome to Indian Queens School - 'Behold the day.
+It's yours to make'

-At Indian Queens School we are proud of our inclusive ethos, where everyone really does matter and everyone, whether a child, parent or carer, or member of staff, is highly valued and respected.
+At Indian Queens School we are proud of our inclusive ethos, where everyone matters and everyone, whether a child, parent or carer, or member of staff, is highly valued and respected.